Explore testimony from industry experts as well as examples detailing some of the best practices from nonprofit marketing.

 Getting Started with Marketing for Nonprofits

 Nonprofit marketing is no easy task.
-More often than not, it comes down to promoting your cause on a shoestring budget with limited staff and resources.
-It can be a bit tricky to navigate when you’re straight up asking people to give you money they’ll never see again.
-Then, on top of all that, leadership might hesitate to engage in marketing… because nonprofit organizations “aren’t supposed to be about the money.”
+At times, it comes down to promoting your cause on a shoestring budget with limited staff and resources.
+Then, on top of all that, leadership might hesitate to engage in marketing due to the risk on return.

 Add it all up, and marketing for nonprofits can seem like an astronomical job.

 But there’s a silver lining.
 Most nonprofits have a compelling story to tell, and a story like that can put real purpose and drive behind a digital or traditional marketing campaign because there’s something there that actually matters—it’s real, and it’s shareable.
 Plus, even if your team is limited, you can usually count on that team to be passionate about the cause.

 You can go a long way when you pair passion with a powerful story.